Heliozoa/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Note that the possible error message for the input is rendered with the Fromik component [ErrorMessage](https://jaredpalmer.com/formik/docs/api/errormessage) that does everything under the hood without a need to specify what it should do.

-It would also be possible to get hold of the error messages withinn the component by using the prop <i>form</i>:
+It would also be possible to get hold of the error messages within the component by using the prop <i>form</i>:

 ```jsx
 export const TextField: React.FC<TextProps> = ({ field, label, placeholder, form }) => {